RyXeleron/ExecStats/README.md

 27. **Arceus X / Arceus Neo**
     - **Status**: Working.
-    - **Details**: Just like Vega X and Code X, it has an unnecessarily long key system, but it has been reported to steal users' data since 2021.
-Be cautious when using!
+    - **Details**: Like Vega X and Code X, it has an unnecessarily long key system, but it has been reported to steal users' data since 2021.
+Be cautious when using it!
     - **Supports**: Android

 28. **Vega X**